Friz-zy/awesome-linux-containers/README.md

 3) system services like devices, network, filesystems

-* root -> more of services should work on host outside; isolate sensitive functions, run as non-privilaged context
+* root -> more of services should work on host outside; isolate sensitive functions, run as non-privileged context
-* full privilages -> isolate on kernel level
+* full privileges -> isolate on kernel level

 4) kernel drivers, network stack, security policies

-* absolute privilages -> run it in separate vm
+* absolute privileges -> run it in separate vm

 5) general like immutable infrastructure